-Middle East conflict / Iranian sanction concerns
+• Middle East conflict / Iranian sanction fears receding

-Tensions in the Middle East ratcheted higher in March, whilst at the start of April, Israel's air strike on Iran's embassy in Syria raised concerns that Iran could become directly involved in the conflict.
-Latest data suggests that Iran is producing around 3.2m b/day of oil, up significantly from twelve months ago.
+June saw a de-escalation of Middle East tensions which helped soften any political premium that remains in the oil price, but tensions in the region remain high.
+Latest data suggests that Iran is producing around 3.2m b/day of oil, up significantly from 12 months ago.
 Any disruption to Iranian oil exports would clearly have a tightening effect on the world market.